ReactiveMatter/reactivematter.github.io/blog/migrating-from-dokuwiki-to-obsdian.md

 You can find the python script at [https://github.com/ReactiveMatter/dokuwiki-obsidian](https://github.com/ReactiveMatter/dokuwiki-obsidian).

-If you want to use Dokuwiki as you publishing platform from Obsidian, you can use [Obsidian-2-Dokuwiki](https://github.com/vzeller/obsidian2dokuwiki) script by vzeller.
+If you want to use Dokuwiki as a publishing platform from Obsidian, you can use [Obsidian-2-Dokuwiki](https://github.com/vzeller/obsidian2dokuwiki) script by vzeller.